rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

 ### `touch`

-The "touch" command can be used to create ordinary files.
+The `touch` command can be used to create ordinary files.
 You will create “ file11, file12, file21, and file22 “ in the folders created above.

 #### To use `touch`

-1. Change directory  i.e. “cd” to folder1 and  create file11
+1. Change directory  i.e. `cd` to folder1 and create "file11:"

     ```bash
     [root@localhost folder1]# touch file11
     ```

-2. While still in folder1 create “file12”
+2. While still in folder1 create "file12:"

     ```bash
     [root@localhost folder1]# touch file12
     ```

 3. Now return to root’s home directory.

-4. cd to folder2 and  create “file21” and “file22”
+4. `cd` to folder2 and  create “file21” and “file22”

     ```bash
     [root@localhost folder2]# Touch file21 file22
     ```

 5. Return to root’s home directory.

 ## Exercise 5

 ### `ls`

-"ls" command stands for list.
+The `ls` command stands for list.
 It lists the contents of a directory.

 #### To use `ls`

-1. Type `ls` in root’s home directory
+1. Type `ls` in root’s home directory:

     ```bash
     [root@localhost root]# ls